German spy chief warns of Islamic State's strength | DW | 13.07.2021

 That doesn't mean trying to impose democracy wholesale.
 The wars in Iraq and Afghanistan have shown how disastrous those undertakings can be — a lesson not lost on the BND's Bruno Kahl.
 "We shouldn't promise any castles in the sky, like the export of democracy and the rule of law and idyllic conditions," he told SZ.
 "The main thing is to organize security."

-But Aksoy is also unconvinced by simply focussing on security.
+But Aksoy is also unconvinced that a solution can be achieved through a simple focus on security.
 "Conflict resolution and conflict management must be equipped with medium- and long-term strategies according to a rights-based, multilateral order."

-Exporting democracy might be illusory, agreed Stollenwerk: "But it's just as illusory to think that by strengthening the state you will automatically guarantee security."
+Exporting democracy might be illusory, Stollenwerk said, "but it's just as illusory to think that by strengthening the state you will automatically guarantee security."

 Nevertheless, the BfV warned, "complex and multiple attacks, controlled by terrorist groups abroad, have not taken place in Germany yet, but could happen any time."

-Even though he believes IS should not be underestimated, Stollenwerk says the danger of IS "returnees" carrying out frequent and large-scale terrorist attacks in Germany is relatively low.
+Even though he believes that IS should not be underestimated, Stollenwerk said the danger of IS "returnees" carrying out frequent and large-scale terrorist attacks in Germany was relatively low.

-The BfV report, which is usually filled with statistics on the number of extremists believed to be in the country, makes this clear: It is has been unable to establish exactly how many IS or al Qaeda members or supporters are currently living in Germany.
+The BfV report, which is usually filled with statistics on the number of extremists believed to be in the country, makes this clear: It is has been unable to establish exactly how many IS or al-Qaida members or supporters are currently living in Germany.

 While you're here: Every Tuesday, DW editors round up what is happening in German politics and society, with an eye toward understanding this year’s elections and beyond.
 You can sign up here for the weekly email newsletter Berlin Briefing, to stay on top of developments as Germany enters the post-Merkel era.